micmejia/bible-dump/AMPC/John/John 21.md

-So Jesus said to them, [^a]Boys (children), you do not have any meat (fish), do you?
+So Jesus said to them, Boys (children), you do not have any meat (fish), do you?
 [Have you caught anything to eat along with your bread?]
 They answered Him, No!